 (a) has made a request under section 49(6); and

-(b) if the instrument contains a statement of the balance of an amount that the applicant will be required to pay in respect of the grant of a licence to him, has paid that balance or entered into an agreement under section 109 in respect of that balance,
+(b) if the instrument contains a statement of the balance of an amount that the applicant will be required to pay in respect of the grant of a licence to the applicant, has paid that balance,

 within the period applicable under section 49(6), the Minister shall grant to him a production licence for petroleum in respect of the block specified in the instrument.

 [Section 50 amended by No. 28 of 1994 s.
-97.]
+97; No. 42 of 2010 s.
+105.]

 51. Grant of licences in respect of individual blocks